tamberg/fablabzurich-laser-intro/README.md

 This takes more than 30 minutes, but it's worth your time :)

 ### Install 2D design software
-[Download Inkscape](https://inkscape.org/release/), a free 2D design software.
+[Download Inkscape](https://inkscape.org/), a free 2D design software.

+No laptop?
+Use one of our computers.

 ### Create your design
+Set units to mm and line width to 0.01 mm.

+Draw some squares and circles.

 ### Cut your design
+Ask the lab manager for help with the laser cutter.

+Take notes and try it yourself next time.

 ### Iterate...
+Adapt your design and your settings, try again.

+Keep going, you will get there :)